Skip to content

 Use a sifter to sift/seive the besan flour and remove all clumps.

-In a pan, add 1 cup of ghee and 1 cup of oil.
+In a pan, add 2 cups of ghee.
 Bring the mixture to a boil and simmer.

 In a separate large non-stick pan, add the sugar and water.
 Bring the mixture to a boil and stir until the sugar reaches a one string consistency.
 One string consistency is where you press the cooled sugar syrup between your thumb and index finger and a single string of sugar stretches out when you spread your thumb and finger apart.
 Keep the flame on low heat.